Have you ever glanced at your development logs and wondered why they don't make sense?

 - “Failed to Get users' preferences for user id=1.
 Configuration Database not responding.
 Please retry again in 3 minutes.”

-By reading the second logline, we can readily deduce what the application was trying to accomplish, which component failed, and whether or not there is a solution to the problem.
-Each log line should have enough information to let you understand exactly what happened and what the application's status was at the moment.
+By reading the second logline, we can readily deduce what the program was trying to accomplish, which component failed, and whether or not there is a solution to the problem.
+Each log line should have enough information to let you understand exactly what happened and what the program's status was at the moment.